Trekking Poles Test 2026: Carbon vs. Aluminium – Which Ones Are Really Worth It?

 3. Locking System: Twist-Lock vs. Flick-Lock

-Flick-Lock is clearly superior for alpine use: you can immediately see if the pole is correctly locked, and you can adjust it even with gloves on.
+Flick-Lock is clearly superior for alpine use: You can immediately see if the pole is correctly locked, and you can adjust it even with gloves on.

 Care: How to Keep Your Poles Forever

-• Pull apart and dry after each tour
+• Separate and dry after each tour

 • Rinse segments with clear water